dotnet/razor/docs/contributing/BuildFromSource.md

 ## Building in Visual Studio

-Before opening the `src/Razor/Razor.sln` file in Visual Studio or VS Code, you need to perform the following actions.
+Before opening the `Razor.sln` file in Visual Studio or VS Code, you need to perform the following actions.

 1. Executing the following on command-line: